eadred/V2_API/README.md

-#DOME9 API#
+#DOME9 API V2#

 The Dome9 API enables developers to access Dome9 functionality by using an API key.
-This is a ***private preview** of the next generation Dome9 V2 api.
+This is a **private preview** of the next generation Dome9 V2 api.
-While there are many more resources implemented these are the resources which are documented and validated for external usage.
+While there are many more resources already implemented, the resources below are documented and validated for external usage.
-If there are any other api use-case - please feel free to discuss it with us (support@dome9.com).
+If there are any other api use-case - *please contact us* at support@dome9.com.
 We'll then verify and document these resources / actions.

 ## Getting Started
 V2 api keys management is done using using [Dome9 api key management cli tool](apiGenerator/README.md).
 Once the V2 api is GA this functionality will be included in the Dome9 portal as well.